vvanglro/obscure64/README.md

 # obscure64

-This is a base64 based encoder/decoder tool mainly used to obfuscate base64 encoding to make your data transfer more secure and interesting.
+This is a base64 based encoder/decoder tool mainly used to obscure base64 encoding to make your data transfer more secure and interesting.

 ## Usage